Lyndondshelton/Cryptographic-System/README.md

 # Cryptographic-System

-This cryptographic system uses an encrypted alphabet.
+The goal of this project is to create a cryptographic system that can encrypt a message by using a Matrix Cipher.
+First, the system uses an encrypted alphabet to encrypt the message before it is entered in the Matrix Cipher.
 The encrypted alphabet is created by using a Caesar cipher on an original alphabet where the letters are represented by numerical values.
 The Caesar cipher will increase the value of each letter in the alphabet by a certain number, called the **Caesar Key**.
 By using this method, the plaintext letter *‘A’* may instead be perceived as the ciphertext letter *‘Z’* or *‘F’*.
 This creates a pre-encrypted message to be entered in the encryption matrix.

 **Ex 1:**

+	We send the message "Hello":

+	cipher key = +12

 	Plaintext: 27 18 39 39 48 = “H E L L O”
 	Ciphertext:  39 30 51 51 60 = “L I P P S”

 The second step in this cryptographic system is to encrypt the ciphertext by using a Matrix cipher.
-We denote the encryption matrix, the matrix containing the message to be encrypted, as **Y**, and the cipher key used is a 4x4 matrix called **Key**. *Y * Key* will give the encrypted cipher matrix which is called **ENC**.
+We denote the encryption matrix as **Y**, and the cipher key used is a 4x4 matrix called **Key**. *Y * Key* will give the encrypted cipher matrix which is called **ENC**.
 The value of the previously defined Caesar Key is determined by *multiplying the number of rows in Key by the difference in values between letters in the alphabet.*

 **Ex 2:**